Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

 Accordingly, for a given $t$, we set the optimization problem as a convex combination of the two terms:

 where $\Gamma\in[0,1]$ indicates the relative importance between the two terms.
-The first term indicates the probability that up to time $t$, the firm is already insolvent, or otherwise, $X_t$ is in $(\ell, \alpha)$ and it does not return to the level $\alpha$.
-We call the second term $\E_y\left(e^{-q A_\infty}, T_{\ell}<T_r\right)$ as \emph{financial distress}.
+The first term indicates the probability that up to time $t$, the process $X$ is already killed, or otherwise, $X_t$ is in $(\ell, \alpha)$ and it does not return to the level $\alpha$.
+From the risk management's point of view, we call the second term $\E_y\left(e^{-q A_\infty}, T_{\ell}<T_r\right)$ as \emph{financial distress}.
 This term is constructed based on the fact that our primary interest lies in the case where $T_{\ell}<T_r$.
-This corresponds to insolvency occurring in finite time.
-Note that as for $\p_y\left(Q_t=\lambda_{\alpha}, X_t\in(\ell,\alpha)\right)$, the inclusion of the event $T_{\ell}<T_r$ in this probability would not make any difference. \\ A higher $\alpha$ would increase the first probability term, thus increasing the sense of danger.
+This corresponds to killing (insolvency) occurring in finite time.
+Note that as for $\p_y\left(Q_t=\lambda_{\alpha}, X_t\in(\ell,\alpha)\right)$, the inclusion of the event $T_{\ell}<T_r$ in this probability would not make any difference. \\ The equation \eqref{eq:measure} is constructed for a general diffusion $X$.
+We briefly summerize its implication for credit risk management.
+A higher $\alpha$ would increase the first probability term, thus increasing the sense of danger.
 This means that the management would be on alert and it will possibly try to avoid worsening the situation.
 However, the time spent below the precautionary threshold $A_{\infty}$ would be large as well, decreasing the second term.
 In summary, the management would want to set $\alpha$ to the level that would minimize the risk of insolvency; however, if $\alpha$ is too high, this would increase the time spent in financial distress.
 This is a tradeoff that we wanted to see.

 Now, $\E_y\left(e^{-q A_\infty}, T_{\ell}<T_r\right)$ is evaluated as (\citet[Sec.
-4.1]{Zhang_2015} with $b\uparrow r$ and $a\downarrow \ell$)
+4.1]{zhang2015-1} with $b\uparrow r$ and $a\downarrow \ell$)

-$W_{q,1}$ is defined in \citet[Sec.2]{Zhang_2015} in the following manner.
+$W_{q,1}$ is defined in \citet[Sec.2]{zhang2015-1} in the following manner.
 Let $\varphi$ and $\psi$ denote positive increasing and decreasing solutions of the o.d.e. $\G f(x)=qf(x)$ for $q>0$, where $\G$ is a generator of $X$.
 There exists a constant $\omega_q>0$ satisfying

 Setting